archivesunleashed/aut-docs/current/binary-analysis.md

   .show()
 ```

-Will extract all following information from images in a web colllection:
+Will extract all following information from images in a web collection:

 - image url
 - filename